kevinding0218/InterviewDocuments/Q and A/System Design/Reference/SD - Design Top K.md

 - Every several seconds Fast Processor flushes data to the Storage. **Remember that count-min sketch has a predefined size, it does not grow over time**.
 Nothing stops us from aggregating for longer than several seconds, we may wait for minutes.
 #### Storage
 - The Storage component is a service in front of a database.
 And it stores the final top k list for some time interval, for example every 1 minute or 5 minutes.
-- SQL or NoSQL
+- SQL or NoSQL, stores a list of top k elements for a period of time
+- Data replication is required
+-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NDYyMTczLC0xMTU3NjMxODE5LDE1OT
+eyJoaXN0b3J5IjpbMjQ3MDc0OTEzLC0xMTU3NjMxODE5LDE1OT
 U2MzU1OTAsLTIwODg3NDY2MTJdfQ==
 -->